Communication-Efficient Decentralized Optimization via Double-Communication Symmetric ADMM: Introduction

 Although multi-consensus schemes involve more frequent averaging steps, they do not necessarily reduce the overall communication cost.
 A potential reason is that these repeated consensus/communication steps primarily accelerate agreement among local variables, but offer limited improvement to the quality of each iteration.
 This observation motivates the need for a more principled and dedicated framework for multi-round communication, rather than simply applying multi-consensus in iteration.

-In this paper, we investigate the potential of integrating multiple rounds of communication within a single iteration motivated by this observation.
+In this paper, we explore incorporating multiple communication rounds within a single iteration in an approach orthogonal to existing multi-consensus schemes inspired by this observation.
 Rather than directly applying multiple mixing steps, we develop our algorithms by introducing linear constraints tailored for ADMM, which naturally embed multi-round communication into each iteration.
 To further enhance performance, we adopt a Symmetric ADMM \citep{SADMM} framework to accelerate convergence.
 Although this design increases the per-iteration communication cost, it enables a significantly faster convergence, leading to a substantial reduction in the total number of iterations, computations, and overall communication required for convergence.

 Our contributions are summarized as follows:

 \begin{itemize} \item We propose DS-ADMM, a novel Symmetric ADMM-based decentralized composite optimization framework that incorporates multiple communication rounds into each iteration, leading to more efficient decentralized training.